What Can Airport Scanners See In Luggage – You Might Be Surprised

 Hypodermic needlesLithium-ion batteries in checked bags

 Guns and ammo are allowed when packed properly in checked bags only.
-And if you ask, “What can airport scanners see in luggage?” in reference to guns, rest assured that the scanners will detect any firearms concealed and not declared.
+In reference to guns, rest assured that the scanners are designed to detect any firearms concealed and not declared.

 KnivesScissorsBox cutters